-Area of Focus Action Steps Action Status Progress Measure(s) Outcome Measure Quarter 1 Update have not yet successfully completed an accelerated option.
-Family and Community Engagement 3.18) Ensure that each high school hosts an awareness event for high school parents to detail the SAT Suite of Assessments, the official SATpractice.org provided through Khan Academy, and the scholarship opportunities connected to PSAT results. □Complete ⊠Way of work Schedule of events at ea provided materials incluc to support robust discuss students, parer ling handouts and videos sions and information for □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Family and Community Engagement 3.19) Ensure an equitable representation of black learners in Advanced Studies recognition ceremonies (such as PRIDE, AVID Pinning and the Honors Breakfast). □Complete ⊠Way of work Communication materials student and family part meet acade • □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Academic Rigor and Standards-Based Instruction 3.20) Refine the identification process and curriculum of talent-development programs to support "talented" students in elementary schools that have low numbers of gifted identified students. ⊠Complete ⊠Way of work N A □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Extended Learning 3.21) Identify and invite the top 15% of black students in 7 th grade students to take the SAT and participate in the PCS Talent Identification Program (TIP). ⊠Complete ⊠Way of work # of Black students identified for TIP % of Black students who participated in TIP in- school administration of SAT □Quarter 1 □Quarter 2 □Quarter 3 ⊠End of Year □Not Applicable Early Warning Systems and Monitoring Processes 3.22) Provide training to all school counselors, principals and assistant principals for curriculum in the use of data from the SAT Suite of Assessments to support students in selecting and enrolling in the appropriate accelerated course option that matches their strengths. □Complete ⊠Way of work Data provided and discus school leaders during indi based m - □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Early Warning Systems and Monitoring Processes 3.23) Provide side-by-side coaching as needed to assistant principals and principals on how to support their school counselors in using their SAT Suite of Assessments data and academic data disaggregated by race to identify black students who could take more rigorous classes. □Complete ⊠Way of work Data provided and discus school leaders during indi based m • □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Family and Community Engagement 3.24) Initiate an outreach campaign to gather information and feedback from families of Black students regarding experiences in ⊠Complete □Way of work Project and report comple in summ • □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable
+Area of Focus Action Steps Action Status Progress Measure(s) Outcome Measure Reporting Frequency have not yet successfully completed an accelerated option. ⊠Not Applicable Family and Community Engagement 3.18) Ensure that each high school hosts an awareness event for high school parents to detail the SAT Suite of Assessments, the official SATpractice.org provided through Khan Academy, and the scholarship opportunities connected to PSAT results. □Complete ☑Way of work provided materials included to support robust discuss ch school.
+Each school is ding handouts and videos sions and information for ats and families. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Family and Community Engagement 3.19) Ensure an equitable representation of black learners in Advanced Studies recognition ceremonies (such as PRIDE, AVID Pinning and the Honors Breakfast). □Complete ☑Way of work Communication materials and efforts to encourage student and family participation for those who meet academic criteria. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Academic Rigor and Standards-Based Instruction 3.20) Refine the identification process and curriculum of talent-development programs to support "talented" students in elementary schools that have low numbers of gifted identified students. ⊠Complete ⊠Way of work NA □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Extended Learning 3.21) Identify and invite the top 15% of black students in 7 th grade students to take the SAT and participate in the PCS Talent Identification Program (TIP). ⊠Complete ⊠Way of work # of Black students participated in TIP inschool administration of SAT □Quarter 1 □Quarter 2 □Quarter 3 ⊠End of Year □Not Applicable Early Warning Systems and Monitoring Processes 3.22) Provide training to all school counselors, principals and assistant principals for curriculum in the use of data from the SAT Suite of Assessments to support students in selecting and enrolling in the appropriate accelerated course option that matches their strengths. □Complete ⊠Way of work Data provided and discussed on regular basis with school leaders during individually scheduled school-based meetings. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Early Warning Systems and Monitoring Processes 3.23) Provide side-by-side coaching as needed to assistant principals and principals on how to support their school counselors in using their SAT Suite of Assessments data and academic data disaggregated by race to identify black students who could take more rigorous classes. □Complete 図Way of work Data provided and discussed on regular basis with school leaders during individually scheduled school-based meetings. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Family and Community Engagement 3.24) Initiate an outreach campaign to gather information and feedback from families of Black students regarding experiences in ⊠Complete □Way of work Project and report completed by Hanover Research in summer 2022. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable

-Area of Focus Action Steps Action Status Progress Measure(s) Outcome Measure Quarter 1 Update advanced/accelerated courses to better inform supports and strategies.
+Area of Focus Action Steps Action Status Progress Measure(s) Outcome Measure Reporting Frequency advanced/accelerated courses to better inform supports and strategies.
 Early Warning Systems and Monitoring Processes 3.25) Provide AVID elective in all schools to meet the needs of minority learners.
 Ensure that all black learners who are eligible and targeted for AVID elective are personally invited and encouraged to enroll. □Planning ⊠Implementing □Quarter 1 □Quarter 2 □Quarter 3 □End of Year